EzraHertzberg/Console-Snake/README.md

 <br>
 How to Run The Game:
 <br>
-1. Download game file to your computer.<br>
+1. Download game file to your computer.
+One way to do this is to click on the snake_game.py file in this repository, and then clicking download raw<br>
 2. Open up console window<br>
-3. Navigate to the directory that has the snake_game.py file in it
+3. Navigate to the directory that has the snake_game.py file in it <br>
-3. enter <br>
+4. enter <br>
 >>>python snake_game.py <br>into your console (python must be installed)
 <br><br>
 How to play: <br>